Parashah: Spacing techniques

 Open portions often seem to reflect the beginning of a new topic or a major subdivision within a biblical book, while closed portions seem to reflect smaller units or minor subdivisions.

-Most printed Hebrew bibles today represent the parashot using the more limited techniques found in typical modern Torah scrolls: A space in the middle of a line for a closed portion, and beginning at the start of the next line for an open portion (not a blank line).
+Most printed Hebrew bibles today represent the parshiot using the more limited techniques found in typical modern Torah scrolls: A space in the middle of a line for a closed portion, and beginning at the start of the next line for an open portion (not a blank line).
 A notable exception is The Jerusalem Crown (The Bible of the Hebrew University of Jerusalem, 2000), whose typography and layout is fashioned after the Aleppo Codex, and follows the medieval spacing techniques for parashah divisions by leaving an empty line for {P} and starts {S} on a new line with an indentation.

 Medieval Ashkenazic sources beginning with the Mahzor Vitry also refer to a third spacing technique called a parashah sedurah.
 This involved starting a new parashah at the same point in the line where the previous parashah ended on the line above.

 Halakhic significance

 Validity of scrolls

 According to the ruling of Maimonides, any error regarding a parashah completely invalidates a Torah scroll.
 This includes a parashah in the wrong place, of the wrong type, or a missing parashah.

 However, there is also a responsum by Maimonides in which he ruled that one may recite a blessing over reading from an invalid scroll, based on the reasoning that the commandment is in the reading itself, not in the text being read from.

-Maimonides' strict ruling that any error in the parashot completely invalidates a Torah scroll led to a major halakhic debate that continues to this day.
+Maimonides' strict ruling that any error in the parshiot completely invalidates a Torah scroll led to a major halakhic debate that continues to this day.
 Among those who ruled against Maimonides' stricture in practice were his son, Abraham Maimonides, Menachem Meiri, Moshe Chalava, Judah Minz, and Ovadia Yosef.

-All of the above authorities rule that a scroll containing parashot based on alternative scribal traditions that disagree with Maimonides' list of parashot is nevertheless a valid scroll.
+All of the above authorities rule that a scroll containing parshiot based on alternative scribal traditions that disagree with Maimonides' list of parshiot is nevertheless a valid scroll.
 However, even according to the lenient opinion, a blatant error with no source in any scribal tradition invalidates a Torah scroll.